srdjan/lfwt/examples/hal-forms-taskboard/README.md

 # HAL-FORMS Taskboard

-This example assembles a small task board service to demonstrate the LFTS web primitives:
+This example assembles a small task board service to demonstrate the LFWT web primitives:

 - `router` and `middleware` for typed HTTP handling.
 - HAL discovery documents and HAL-FORMS templates generated with branded relations.